 It is critical that all mutual aid and others assisting with a disaster on the Air Operations Area (AOA) be fully trained and authorized to operate within these specific areas.
 Due to the large amount of resources that would be required to support a disaster at this Airport, it is unlikely that many of the responders will have this level of training.
-Therefore the IC and his/her designated security officer will be responsible for escorting non emergency mutual aid within these areas.
+Therefore the IC or his trained designee will be responsible for escorting non-emergency mutual aid within these areas.